glennbechdevops/unleash-feature-management/README.md

 * Go to the Unleash UI and find your toggle.
 * Find the development environment and click the "strategy" button
-* Change to Randomized stickyness - and 50%
+* Change to Randomized stickiness - and 50%
-* Observe that the toggle will evaluate to true- in about 50% of the lambda invocations
+* Observe that the toggle will evaluate to true in about 50% of the lambda invocations

 <img width="790" alt="image" src="https://github.com/user-attachments/assets/f1c02b2d-1664-4091-bde3-715afb565bf9">